TheOtherRolesAU/TheOtherRoles/README.md

 **Version 2.5.0**
 - Fixed a bug where the game would stop after the first meeting
+- Fixed a bug where killing with the hotkey Q ignored shields

 **Version 2.4.0**
 - **New Role:** [Warlock](#warlock)